johannesjo/bumcss/README.md

 .btn {
     /* Different states & variants of the element itself */
     // NOTE: variant names should either always be adjectives (while element names, e.g. btn, should never be) or they should have a prefix like "_"
-    &._blue-variant {}
+    &._primary-variant {}
     // camel cased and usually prefixed with "is" or "has" to distinguish them visually &.isVisible {}
     // pseudo states
     &:hover {}

     // parent modifiers, used for themes or for parent states & variants .global-theme-class & {}
     .parent._variant & {}
     .parent.isExpanded & {}

     // pseudo selectors
     &:first-child {}

     // sibling selectors (probably rarely used)